TGS General Registrations (TGS)

 TGS 588-0 Resident Masters Study (0 Unit)

-Available to master's degree students who are receiving financial support administered by the University.
+Available to master's degree students who are primarily doing research related to a master's thesis or project.
 Provides full-time status, but allows no accumulation of credit or residency toward the master's degree.
 This registration requires The Graduate School's permission.